 The new Campus Safety and Security department was created after a yearlong assessment of the security needs of our campus and instituted on January 1st 2019.
-The new department practices a model commonly known as community policing, aka community-oriented policing, a strategy that focuses on fostering personal relationships and working closely with everyone on campus as partners in safety and security.
+The department practices community safeguarding that focuses on fostering personal relationships and working closely with everyone on campus as partners in safety and security.